 2010 The Dutch Photo institute (Nfi) acquires HOLLANDSE VELDEN/DUTCH FIELDS where the negatives are high quality scanned and preserved.
 Commissioned by the Dutch magazine Hollands Diep to work with the Dutch journalist and writer Joris van Casteren on a monthly series DROOMSTEDEN / DREAM CITIES.
 Commissioned by SKOR (Dutch Foundation for Art and Public Domain) to work on TEN WAYS TO STAY DOWN INJURED for TERREINWINST.
 Commissioned by KesselsKramer to photograph an advertising campaign for Bushmills whiskey.

 2009 His second daughter Betty is born.
-Shows his retrospective exhibition WORK AND PLAY at Dutch Photo institute (Nfi) in Rotterdam.
+Shows his retrospective exhibition WORK & PLAY at Dutch Photo institute (Nfi) in Rotterdam.
 Starts to photograph the changing appearance of Dutch towns where, in recent decades, a huge amount was built.

-2008 Shows a retrospective exhibition WORK AND PLAY at Camera Austria, Kunsthaus Graz.
+2008 Shows a retrospective exhibition WORK & PLAY at Camera Austria, Kunsthaus Graz.
 Exhibits EUROPEAN FIELDS The landscape of Lower League Football in several European cities such as Göteborg, Sweden at the Museum of World Culture, Florence, Italy at Brancolini Grimaldi and at the Fotomuseum Winterthur, Switzerland.
 Commissioned by the Biennale Noord-Holland to photograph the overgrowth of Noord-Holland and by the Ministry of Housing, Spatial Planning and the Environment to make a series about 50 years of National Buffer Zones.

 2007 His first daughter Marthe is born.
 Publishes COUNTING SHEEP at Nieuw Amsterdam, a cardboard book for children.
 Has a monthly column DIEREN/ANIMALS, consisting of a text and photo, for the Dutch newspaper magazine NRC M.